 Chinatown, San Francisco

-As the largest Chinatown outside Asia, and the oldest in the United States, San Francisco's Chinatown knows how to put on a show during the buzz of Chinese New Year.
+As the largest Chinatown outside Asia, and the oldest in the United States, San Francisco’s Chinatown knows how to turn on a show during the buzz of Chinese New Year.

-A series of events is lined up for the 15-day festival, including a parade featuring more than a 100 floats and assorted performances including a 28-foot-long Golden Dragon float.
+A series of events are lined up for the 15-day festival, including a parade featuring more than a 100 floats and assorted performances including a 28-foot-long Golden Dragon float.